gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 However, remember that **React elements don’t have their own persistent identity.** They’re meant to be re-created and thrown away all the time.

 React elements are immutable.
-For example, you can’t change the children or a property or a React element.
+For example, you can’t change the children or a property of a React element.
 If you want to render something different later, you will *describe* it with a new React element tree created from scratch.

 I like to think of React elements as being like frames in a movie.
 They capture what the UI should look like at a specific point in time.
 They don’t change.